philiparvidsson/Inverse-Kinematics/README.md

     rotate bone j around axis (a x b) by some amount minus r
 ```

-Although it is based on classic IK solutions (rotating each bone towards the target iteratively), the concept of compensating angles helps it "back away" to reach nearby targets (the target is closer to the root point than the length of the sum of all bones in the chain) with relatively stable motor skills.
+Although it is based on classic IK solutions (rotating each bone towards the target iteratively), the concept of compensating angles helps it "back away" to reach nearby (closer to the root point than the length of the sum of all bones in the chain) targets while displaying relatively stable motor skills.

 ## Video

-I implemented a simple 3D environment with some basic physics (a simple a posteriori symplectic Euler solver with a sphere vs. axis-aligned bounding box collision solver) to demonstrate the algorithm:
+I implemented a simple 3D environment with some basic physics (a simple a posteriori symplectic Euler solver with a sphere vs. axis-aligned bounding box collision solver) to demonstrate the algorithm.
+The video below is a recording of the demo (clone this repository to build it yourself).

 [![Inverse Kinematics](https://img.youtube.com/vi/1UKI7Xcm4Ow/0.jpg)](https://youtu.be/1UKI7Xcm4Ow)